Susan Atkins fell in love with Charles Manson the minute she met him in San Francisco. She loved him so much that she obeyed his orders to kill.

 Lacking a primary caretaker and mourning the death of her mother, Atkins’ grades began to slump.
 She decided to drop out of high school and move to San Francisco.
 There, Susan Atkins stumbled onto a path that would lead her to Charles Manson: one entangled with crime, sex, and drugs.

-Meeting Charles Manson
+A Fateful Meeting With Charles Manson

-Out on her own, Atkins fell in with two convicts and participated in several robberies, spent a few months in prison in Oregon, and performed as a topless dancer to make ends meet.
+Out on her own, Susan Atkins fell in with two convicts and participated in several robberies, spent a few months in prison in Oregon, and performed as a topless dancer to make ends meet.

 At 19, Susan Atkins met Charles Manson.
 Since dropping out of high school she had bounced from place to place and from job to job.
 Lost and looking for meaning, she seemed to find it in the slight, dark-haired man who appeared at the house where she was living with dope dealers.
 He whipped out his guitar and sang “The Shadow of Your Smile.”